-The last requirement will not be met if the tips are not "remuneration" as defined which means that a natural person who is 65 or older would need to register for provisional tax if his tips do not constitute remuneration.
+The last requirement will not be met if the tips are not "remuneration" as defined which means that a natural person who is 65 or older would need to register for provisional tax if the tips received do not constitute remuneration.

-&lt;sup>30 The amount of the tax threshold varies each year depending on the marginal tax rates and the rebates available.
+&lt;sup>31 The amount of the tax threshold varies each year depending on the marginal tax rates and the rebates available.